cicidi/product-sales-prediction/README.md

 - **Error Handling**: Gracefully handle invalid inputs or API errors
 - **Response Generation**: Format API responses into natural language summaries

-### D.1 Chatbot Workflow
+### E.1 Chatbot Workflow

 User types:
-> “What’s my best-performing product next week in electronics?”
+> "What's my best-performing product next week in electronics?"

 Agent thinking Steps:

 1. What is the Question ask me to do? -> predict_by_category
 2. What is the input? -> { "seller_id": "seller_1", "category": "electronics", "time_range": "next
    week", "top_n": 5 }
-3. "Next Week" is not validate input -> "What is the time range?
+3. "Next Week" is not validate input -> "What is the time range?"
 4. Call "convert_time_range" tool to convert "next week" to a valid time range.
 5. Seller ID and category are not provided -> ask user "What is your seller"
 6. Fills in missing info (e.g. `seller_id`, `category`)